waynodiablo/Oystercard/pills/clojure.md

 ### Create a Test Project ###

-In the directory on your computer where you keep your code, run
+In the directory on your computer where you keep your code, run:
 ```bash
 lein new clojure-intro
 ```
 This will create a brand new Clojure project in a new directory of the same name.

 Inside the directory will be a `project.clj` file which contains the project dependencies written in Clojure.
-Just like `.rb` is the suffix for Ruby files, `.clj` is the suffix for Clojure files.
+Just like we use `.rb` for Ruby files, `.clj` is the suffix for Clojure files.

 Next, run:
 ```bash